Places

 The Cleveland Museum of Natural History acquired the property on November 26, 1940.

-William and Amelia Dornback Sr. acquired the home on October 2, 1953, moving from their home at 10221 Lake Shore Boulevard.
+William and Amelia Dornback Sr. acquired the property on October 2, 1953, moving from their home at 10221 Lake Shore Boulevard.

 Dale and Cynthia Gnandt acquired the home on September 1, 1972.
-They spent years designing and building a break wall with over 10,000 truckloads of stone into place.
+They also were able to purchase the carriage house parcel and combined the two parcels.
+They spent years designing and building a break wall with over 10,000 truckloads of stone.

-Thomas and Lydia Christopherson acquired the home on June 18, 2007.
-The Christophersons repaired fifty room leaks, ran new gas and water lines, put seven bathrooms on the second floor back in working order, bought a new boiler, and removed a tree that had crashed through a second-story room.
+Thomas and Lydia Christopherson acquired the property on June 18, 2007.
+The Christopherson's repaired fifty room leaks, ran new gas and water lines, put the seven bathrooms on the second floor back in working order, bought a new boiler, and removed a tree that had crashed through a second-story room.